 With these, some would say she now has double the opportunities to start or advance her career.
-Others may think she has double the cost — one master’s degree is a costly affair (around 250 euros a year for tuition fees alone) and loses you an entire year’s worth of salary.
+Others may think she has double the cost — one master’s degree is a costly affair (around 243 euros a year for tuition fees in French universities and between US$14,440 to US$42,000 in UK universities) and loses you an entire year’s worth of salary.

 Two master’s degrees in Europe amount to twice this.

 But it is possible to avoid or mitigate this, as Piermarini did.

 As she earned her two master’s degrees in Europe, she maintained a professional life.

 She was Secretary of the Board and Co-founder of the student association CIROS.
 She also worked in several roles that ranged from event management, to marketing, education, and administration.

 “This past year, I worked as Events and Content Assistant for aparto Student, where I managed over 60 events and participated in countless more,” she wrote in a LinkedIn post.